The HSA perspective

 It’s not easy to get used to

-Believe me, it’s not without its challenges.
+Believe me, the health savings account is not without its challenges.
 It is difficult to get used to.
 You have higher out of pocket expenses (no cheap copays anymore), and it can make planning for medical items a little bit more challenging.
 What it does teach you is how much that doctor visit really costs since your out of pocket is closer to $70-$100 each visit compared to a $30 or $40 copay.
-But for the young, healthy, and wealthy (we’re two of those and working hard on the third), it’s a great tool once you get past the initial sticker shock of a doctor visit.
-Monthly premiums are far cheaper, so if you have a good budget tool (see also Budgeting: a very good place to start) to help you, then you should seriously consider the HSA as a medical and supplemental retirement savings option.
+But for the young, healthy, and wealthy (we’re two of those and working hard on the third), the HSA is a great tool once you get past the initial sticker shock of a doctor visit.
+HSA-friendly medical plans have monthly premiums that are typically far cheaper, so if you have a good personal finance software tool (see also Budgeting: a very good place to start) to help you manage your expenses, then you should seriously consider the HSA as a medical and supplemental retirement savings option.

 AJ: Using an HSA has been a real challenge for me.
 I plan weeks and month down to the actualized penny we spend and not knowing how much it will cost to visit a doctor has been frustrating at times.
 However, the overall saving and tax benefits cannot be refuted.
 Below is a table Kirby created using arbitrary insurance costs in comparison to an HSA that helped me understand why it made more sense for us.